October 4, 2025

 No trespassing signs warn visitors to stay away

 I have a lot of memories about the years I grew up in the Northeast Kingdom.
-Towns like Lowell, Westfield and Troy were actually quite vibrant with activity, due to employment provided by places like the Vermont Asbestos Group and the cheese factory in nearby Troy.
-With the somewhat mysterious Space Research Corporation in full operation in Jay, the entire area was thriving and busy at least during the late 1970's.
+Towns like Lowell, Westfield, and Troy were actually quite vibrant with activity because of employment provided by places like the Vermont Asbestos Group and the cheese factory in nearby Troy.
+With the somewhat mysterious Space Research Corporation in full operation in Jay, the entire area was thriving and busy, at least during the late 1970s.

 Formerly thriving nearby towns lost to time

 Unfortunately, most of the towns have now lost all of their major employers.
-Sadly, Lowell, VT is not the vibrant place it used to be in the 1970's.
-Some of the restaurants and dance halls, etc. are long gone or decaying into obscurity.
+Sadly, Lowell, VT is not the vibrant place it used to be in the 1970s.
+Some restaurants and dance halls, etc., are long gone or decaying into obscurity.
 Just like the toxic asbestos mine and it's mountains of by products.
 It's sad to see once vibrant communities teeming with family farms, nearly reduced to “ghost town” status.

 Scenes like the ones at Vermont Asbestos Group mine are a haunting reality check of just how rapidly things can change.